I'm Getting a Whiff of Iain Banks' Culture

 Go – AlphaGo vs. Lee Sedol

-The commentators didn’t know what to make of most games.
-The AI wasn’t doing anything obviously brilliant; there were lots of little fights all over the board where the outcome wasn’t quite clear, but they all worked a little better for AlphaGo than expected.
+Commentators often didn’t know what to make of the games.
+The AI wasn’t doing anything obviously brilliant; instead there were many small fights across the board, each working a little better for AlphaGo than expected.

 StarCraft II

-In some skirmishes the AI would take damage; in others the human would.
+In some skirmishes the AI took damage; in others the human did.
 Yet it always felt like the human was in more trouble.

-- Even when the human clearly came out ahead, the AI would recover within a minute and gain a clear advantage.
+• Even when the human seemed ahead, the AI recovered within a minute and gained a clear advantage.

-- The AI could quickly recover and constantly put pressure on the human.
+• The AI could quickly rebound and constantly pressure the human.

-- Human successes seemed to work a little less well than expected, while the AI’s actions worked a little better.
+• Human successes felt less effective than expected, while the AI’s actions felt more effective.

 A sci‑fi analogy

-I used to think the Culture was closest to the European Union: seemingly harmless, but capable of rapidly standing up the strongest army in the world.
-The real EU has never approached the potential of AIs, but the analogy helps illustrate the feeling of an over‑powered, rapidly coordinated response.
+I used to think the Culture resembled the European Union: apparently benign, yet capable of rapidly fielding the world’s strongest army.
+The real EU has never approached AI‑driven potential, but the analogy illustrates the feeling of an over‑powered, swiftly coordinated response.

 It would be foolish to attribute this entirely to AI.
-The US has long enjoyed a high‑tech advantage (e.g., the F‑35).
-Yet a few years ago the US regularly messed up when trying to operate at high precision (Iraq, Afghanistan).
+The United States has long enjoyed a high‑tech advantage (e.g., the F‑35).
+Yet a few years ago the U.S. regularly messed up when trying to operate with high precision (Iraq, Afghanistan).
 The recent shift to “everything works better than it should” points strongly toward AI assistance.

 We saw two different approaches in Go and StarCraft II: